savchenko/windows10/README.md

 # Summary
 This is a cheat-sheet for a single-user installation of Windows 10 **build 1909**.
-Level 3 baseline plus/minus some additional customizations: less network noise, focus on single-user workstation, etc.
+Level 3 baseline with additional customizations: less network noise, focus on single-user workstation, etc.

 ![seccon-framework](https://user-images.githubusercontent.com/300146/63164652-3469ee00-c068-11e9-8a0a-96347d5254b0.png)